 Other Eligible Support provided in the form of a Letter of Credit shall be subject to the following provisions.

-Unless otherwise agreed in writing by the parties, each Letter of Credit shall be provided in accordance with the provisions of this Annex, and each Letter of Credito shall be maintained for the benefit of the Secured Party.
-The Pledgor shall: (i) renew or cause the renewal of each outstanding Letter of Credit on a timely basis as provided in the relevant Letter of Credit; and (ii) if the Qualified Institution that issued an outstanding Letter of Credit has indicated its intent not to renew such Letter of Credit (or provide a substitute Letter of Credit) at least thirty (30) Business Days prior to the expiration of the outstanding Letter of Credit; or (iii) if a Qualified Institution issuing a Letter of Credit shall fail to honor the Secured Party's properly documented request to draw on an outstanding Letter of Credit, the Pledgor shall provide for the benefit of the Secured Party: (x) a substitute Letter of Credit, that is issued by a Qualified Institution acceptable to the Secured Party, other than the Qualified Institution failing to honor the outstanding Letter of Credit; or (y) post Eligible Collateral, in each case within one (1) Business Day after the Pledgor receives notice of such refusal, provided that, as a result of the Pledgor's failure to perform in accordance with (i), (ii), or (iii) above, the Delivery Amount applicable to the Pledgor equals or exceeds the Pledgor's Minimum Transfer Amount.
+Unless otherwise agreed in writing by the parties, each Letter of Credit shall be provided in accordance with the provisions of this Annex.
+Each Letter of Credit shall be delivered by the Qualified Institution issuing the Letter of Credit at the request of the Pledgor (the “Issuer”) to such address as the Secured Party has specified in the Notices Section of this Agreement and shall be maintained for the benefit of the Secured Party.
+The Pledgor shall: (i) renew or cause the renewal of each outstanding Letter of Credit on a timely basis as provided in the relevant Letter of Credit; and (ii) if the Issuer has indicated its intent not to renew such Letter of Credit (or provide a substitute Letter of Credit) at least thirty (20) Business Days prior to the expiration of the outstanding Letter of Credit; or (iii) if an Issuer shall fail to honor the Secured Party's properly documented request to draw on an outstanding Letter of Credit, the Pledgor shall provide for the benefit of the Secured Party: (x) a substitute Letter of Credit, that is issued by an Issuer acceptable to the Secured Party, other than the Issuer failing to honor the outstanding Letter of Credit; or (y) post Eligible Collateral, in each case within two (2) Business Day after the Pledgor receives notice of such refusal, provided that, as a result of the Pledgor's failure to perform in accordance with (i), (ii), or (iii) above, the Delivery Amount applicable to the Pledgor equals or exceeds the Pledgor's Minimum Transfer Amount.

 (2) As one method of providing Eligible Credit Support, the Pledgor may increase the amount of an outstanding Letter of Credit or establish one or more additional Letters of Credit.

 (3) (i) A Letter of Credit shall provide that the Secured Party may draw upon the Letter of Credit in an amount (up to the face amount for which the Letter of Credit has been issued) that is equal to all amounts that are due and owing from the Pledgor, but have not been paid to the Secured Party within the time allowed for such payments under this Agreement (including any related notice or grace period or both).
-A Letter of Credit shall provide that a drawing be made on the Letter of Credit upon submission to the Qualified Institution issuing the Letter of Credit of one or more certificates specifying the amounts due and owing to the Secured Party in accordance with the specific requirements of the Letter of Credit.
+A Letter of Credit shall provide that a drawing be made on the Letter of Credit upon submission to the Issuer of one or more certificates specifying the amounts due and owing to the Secured Party in accordance with the specific requirements of the Letter of Credit.

-(ii) If the Pledgor shall fail to renew, substitute, or sufficiently increase the amount of an outstanding Letter of Credit (as the case may be), or establish one or more additional Letters of Credit, or otherwise provide sufficient Eligible Credit Support and if the Delivery Amount applicable to the Pledgor equals or exceeds the Pledgor's Minimum Transfer Amount as a result of such failure, then the Secured Party may draw on the entire, undrawn portion of any outstanding Letter of Credit upon submission to the Qualified Institution issuing such Letter of Credit of one or more certificates specifying the amounts due and owing to the Secured Party in accordance with the specific requirements of the Letter of Credit.
+(ii) If the Pledgor shall fail to renew, substitute, or sufficiently increase the amount of an outstanding Letter of Credit (as the case may be), or establish one or more additional Letters of Credit, or otherwise provide sufficient Eligible Credit Support and if the Delivery Amount applicable to the Pledgor equals or exceeds the Pledgor's Minimum Transfer Amount as a result of such failure, then the Secured Party may draw on the entire, undrawn portion of any outstanding Letter of Credit upon submission to the Issuer of one or more certificates specifying the amounts due and owing to the Secured Party in accordance with the specific requirements of the Letter of Credit.
 The Pledgor shall remain liable for any amounts due and owing to the Secured Party and remaining unpaid after the application of the amounts so drawn by the Secured Party.